srobo/website/_events/sr2025/kickstart.md

 We will also be live streaming the event for those unable to attend in person.

+Places in the competition will be confirmed in advance of Kickstart.
+If you haven't already done so, you can [register your interest][register-interest].

 Please [let us know][teams-contact] if your plans change regarding your attendance at Kickstart.